-The Remuneration of Key Management Personnel (who are not Directors or the CEO)
+Remuneration of Key Management Personnel (who are not Directors or the CEO)

-The Group has five (5) key management personnel.
-The remuneration of the top five (5) key management personnel comprises of fixed component and variable component.
-Fixed component is in the form of fixed salary whereas variable component is linked to the performance of the Group's business and individual performance.
+The remuneration of the top five (5) key management personnel comprises both fixed and variable components.
+Fixed component is in the form of fixed monthly salary whereas variable component is linked to the performance of the Group's businesses and individual performance.

-A breakdown of the level and mix of the remuneration payable to each top five (5) key management personnel for FY2023 are as follows:
+A breakdown of the level and mix of the remuneration payable to each top five (5) key management personnel for FY2024 are as follows:

-FY2023
+FY2024

-No. of key management personnel Salary (including Central Provident Fund) Bonus, profit sharing Other Benefits
+Remuneration Bands No. of key management personnel Salary (%) Bonus and profit sharing (%) Other Benefits (%)

-Remuneration Bands (%) (%) (%)

-S\$250,000 to below S\$500,000 1 72.08 27.92 -
+S\$250,000 to below S\$500,000 5 74 26 -

-Below S\$250,000 4 82.25 17.75